WHETHER YOU'RE A SEASONED SKATER OR IF YOU'VE NEVER CONSIDERED YOURSELF AN ATHLETE IN YOUR LIFE, THERE IS ALWAYS A PLACE FOR YOU AT PRG!

 - Download the orientation packet.
 This has lots of good info around how to pick out gear and what to expect from your time in PRGU.

 - Join the PRG Potentials Facebook Group and start engaging with fellow newbie skaters

 - Pick up your gear.
-You will need to have all WFDTA required safety gear by August 15th.
-This includes: mouth guard, wrist guards, elbow pads, knee pads, and a helmet.
-Ideally you'll have your own pair of derby skates as well (see details in packet on how to shop for skates!), but this should be your last priority as you can borrow skates from Redwood Roller Rink throughout PRGU if necessary.
+You will need to have all WFDTA required safety gear by the first On Skates practice.
+This includes: skates, mouth guard, wrist guards, elbow pads, knee pads, and a helmet.
+See details in the Orientation packet for starter skate suggestions.

 WFTDA SKILLS INCLUDE:

 - Basic Skating: Skating Posture, Strides, Crossovers, T-stops, Plow Stops